-In 2016 NICE developed interventional procedures guidance on biodegradable subacromial spacer insertion for rotator cuff tears.
+The Interventional procedures guidance on published by NICE in 2023 offers the following guidance for biodegradable subacromial spacer insertion for rotator cuff tears.
 The recommendations are as follows:

-- Current evidence on the efficacy and safety of biodegradable subacromial spacer insertion for rotator cuff tears is limited in quantity and quality.
-Therefore, this procedure should only be used in the context of research.
-Find out what only in research means on the NICE interventional procedures' guidance page. - Further research may include collaborative data collection and clinical trials.
+- When debridement is a suitable option, biodegradable subacromial spacer insertion for rotator cuff tears should not be used.
+Current evidence on the efficacy and safety of Bjodegradable subacromial spacer insertion for rotator cuff tears is limited in quantity and quality.
+Therefore, this procedure should only be used in the context of - When debridement is not a suitable option - Biodegradable subacromial spacer insertion for rotator cuff tears should be used only in research.
+Find out what only in research means on the NICE interventional procedures procedures guidance page. - Further research may include collaborative data collection and clinicalshould ideally be randomized controlled trials.
 Patient selection should be clearly documented.
-Outcomes of interest include measures of shoulder function, pain relief, and quality of life.
-All complications should be reported.
-Follow-up should ideally be for a minimum of 2 years.
+Outcomes of interest include it should report details of patient selection (including demographics and the tear size), measures of shoulder function, pain relief, and quality of life.
+All complications should be reported, and QOL.
+Follow-up should ideally be for a minimum of at least 2 years. - Patient selection should be done by a multidisciplinary team experienced in managing the condition, including clinicians with specific training in the procedure. - The procedure should only be done by surgeons with specific training in inserting the device.